sbt/website/src/reference/00-Getting-Started/01-Setup/c.md

 Ubuntu and other Debian-based distributions use the DEB format, but usually you don't install your software from a local DEB file.
 Instead they come with package managers both for the command line (e.g. `apt-get`, `aptitude`) or with a graphical user interface (e.g. Synaptic).
 Run the following from the terminal to install `sbt` (You'll need superuser privileges to do so, hence the `sudo`).

-    echo "deb https://dl.bintray.com/sbt/debian /" | sudo tee -a /etc/apt/sources.list.d/sbt.list
+    echo "deb https://repo.scala-sbt.org/scalasbt/debian /" | sudo tee -a /etc/apt/sources.list.d/sbt.list
     curl -sL "https://keyserver.ubuntu.com/pks/lookup?op=get&search=0x2EE0EA64E40A89B84B2DF73499E82A75642AC823" | sudo apt-key add sudo apt-get update
     sudo apt-get install sbt

-Package managers will check a number of configured repositories for packages to offer for installation. sbt binaries are published to Bintray, and conveniently Bintray provides an APT repository.
+Package managers will check a number of configured repositories for packages to offer for installation.
 You just have to add the repository to the places your package manager will check.

 Once `sbt` is installed, you'll be able to manage the package in `aptitude` or Synaptic after you updated their package cache.
 You should also be able to see the added repository at the bottom of the list in System Settings -> Software & Updates -> Other Software: